-These Pepper & Cheese Hasselback Bratwurst are hitting the grill tonight!
-Plain bratwurst is delicious, but this recipe is stuffed with peppers and cheese!
+Pepper & Cheese Hasselback Bratwurst are hitting the grill tonight!
+Plain brats are good, but these grilled brats are stuffed with peppers and cheese!

 What Does Hasselback Mean?